SmartCropTech/CA-CLIP/README.md

 - `multi_disease_construction.py` is the phenotype-prior multi-disease image construction implementation, using Apple combinations as the documented crop-specific example.
-- `ca_clip_framework.py` contains the complete P3-guided CA-CLIP training
+- `ca_clip_framework.py` contains the architecture-only CA-CLIP definition.
-  framework.
-- `ca_clip_model.py` exposes the CA-Gating and CA-CLIP model classes.
+- `ca_clip_model.py` exposes the CA-Gating and CA-CLIP architecture classes.
 - `mobilenet_v3_distilled.py` contains the distilled MobileNetV3-Large model,
   checkpoint loading, class-specific thresholds, and inference implementation.
 - `predict.py` is the user entry point for either one image or an image folder.